Data Science

 print(f"F1-Score: {metrics['f1_score']:.3f}")

-The Receiver Operating Characteristic curve visualizes the trade-off between true positive rate and false positive rate across various classification thresholds.
-This metric is essential for understanding model performance across different decision boundaries.
+The Receiver Operating Characteristic curve shows the relationship between true positive rate and false positive rate across decision thresholds.
+ROC-AUC is useful for comparing ranking quality, but it should be interpreted carefully on highly imbalanced datasets.

 import matplotlib.pyplot as plt